Want to learn more about this at Kettering Health?

 The seed can be seen on ultrasound and is removed with the affected breast tissue.
 Once the seed is removed, radioactivity is no longer present in the patient.

-Studies consistently show use of RSL as opposed to wire localization reduces the rate of having a positive margin, where cancer cells are found in tissue surrounding the cancer.
-“Fewer positive margins reduces the need to return to the operating room for a second excision,” says Dr. Sawmiller.
+Studies consistently show that using RSL, instead of wire localization, reduces the rate of having a positive margin, where cancer cells are found in tissue surrounding cancer.
+“Fewer positive margins reduce the need to return to the operating room for a second excision,” says Dr. Sawmiller.
 “This is a great benefit to patients, as well as a step towards reducing overall cost for treatment.”

-“The introduction of RSL is just another example of how we are continuously striving to improve patient care by providing our patients with the most advanced technologies and more options,” says Kettering Breast Evaluation Centers Manager Susan Brake.
+“The introduction of RSL is just another example of how we continuously strive to improve patient care by providing our patients with the most advanced technologies and more options,” says Kettering Health Breast Centers Manager Susan Brake.